grafana/loki/docs/sources/configure/examples/query-frontend.md

 ### Grafana

-Once you've deployed these, point your Grafana datasource to the new frontend service.
+Once you've deployed these, point your Grafana data source to the new frontend service.
 The service is available within the cluster at `http://query-frontend.<namespace>.svc.cluster.local:3100`.

 ### GRPC Mode (Pull model)